 Five Apartments, Kensington

-This contemporary, new-build, apartment scheme sits within a quiet cul-de-sac, south of Kensington High Street in London.
+This contemporary, new-build, residential apartment scheme sits within a quiet cul-de-sac, south of Kensington High Street in Central London.
 The proposal replaces an existing 20th century ‘art and crafts house’ to the front of the site and a series of large warehouse style buildings to the rear, to create five contemporary apartments over basement to second floor levels.
-Following an extensive dialogue with the Local Planning Authority, it was agreed the scheme would adopt key references from the immediate context; the neighbouring buildings have strong gable ended facades which have been echoed in our design, celebrating the prevailing rhythm of the street elevation, whilst providing a modern understanding of the surrounding Arts & Crafts heritage.
+Following an extensive dialogue with the Local Planning Authority, it was agreed the scheme would adopt key references from the immediate context; the neighbouring buildings have strong gable ended facades which have been echoed in our design, celebrating the prevailing rhythm of the street elevation, whilst providing a contemporary interpretation of the surrounding Arts & Crafts context.

-Planning consent was granted at Appeal in 2017.
+Planning permission was granted at Appeal in 2017.

-Rodic Davidson Architects were commissioned in 2014 to develop an argument for the demolition of the existing building that was deemed a Positive Contributor, to be replaced with a high-quality residential scheme within this challenging site in 2014.
-It is situated to the south of Kensington High Street within the Edwardes Square, Scarsdale and Abingdon Conservation Area in the Royal Borough of Kensington and Chelsea (RBKC).
+Rodic Davidson Architects were commissioned in 2014 to develop an argument for the demolition of the existing building that was deemed a Positive Contributor, to be replaced with a high-quality residential scheme within this challenging site situated to the south of Kensington High Street within the Edwardes Square, Scarsdale and Abingdon Conservation Area in the Royal Borough of Kensington and Chelsea (RBKC).
 The deep site has a narrow street frontage and is neighboured on three sides by existing houses and gardens.
-This includes the gardens of five Listed buildings to Edwardes Square.
-The site currently houses a large building comprising a traditional house at the front and a light-industrial appendage at the rear.
-The existing building covers almost the entire area of the site, enclosing on neighbouring garden walls.
+This includes the gardens of five Listed buildings to Edward’s Square, whose setting was not be harmed.
+The existing building covered almost the entire area of the site, enclosing on neighbouring garden walls.

 Change of Use

-Our client sought a change-of-use to convert the part residential (Use Class C3) and part social and community use (Use Class D1), to entirely residential use.
-Given a target towards the high-end residential market, the client required a new-build, contemporary scheme from the outset as the most appropriate approach for re-development of the site.
+Our client sought a change-of-use to convert the part residential (Use Class C3) and part social and community use (Use Class F1 (f)), to entirely residential use.
+Given the target high-end residential market, a new-build contemporary scheme was identified from the outset as the most appropriate approach for re-development of the site.
 A conversion of the existing building would have been limiting in terms of achieving the required development volume and quality of accommodation and thus proved commercially unfeasible.

 Although Planning Policy in RBKC promotes the creation of new residential units it also seeks to protect against the loss of social and community uses where these uses are active, sustainable and offer benefits to borough residents.
-Applying a complex ‘sequential test’ to the site and its old use demonstrated that the site could not sensibly accommodate a community use in the future.
+A complex ‘sequential test’ applied to the site and its old use demonstrated that the site could not sensibly accommodate a community use in the future.

 Approach to Conservation and Design

-The demolition of the existing building, within the conservation area was an important issue.
-The existing building, although low quality and in a poor state of repair, sits amongst some much higher quality buildings in an Arts and Crafts style.
+The demolition of the existing building within the conservation area was an important planning consideration.
+The existing building, although low quality and in a poor state of repair, sat amongst some much higher quality buildings in Arts and Crafts style.
 In determining the acceptability of the building’s replacement, the quality of the new building was paramount and thus closely scrutinized by the Planning Authority.
-From the beginning of the design process Rodic Davidson sought a contemporary design which sat respectfully within its immediate Arts and Crafts context and the larger conservation area.
+From the beginning of the design process Rodić Davidson Architects promoted a contemporary design approach which sat respectfully within its immediate Arts and Crafts context and the larger conservation area.
 This approach was welcomed by the RBKC’s Design, Conservation and Planning Officers.

-During the course of the planning process Historic England (previous known as English Heritage) assessed the building for Listing.
+During the planning process Historic England (previously known as English Heritage) assessed the building for Listing.
 They found the quality of the architecture to be inadequate to merit Listed status.
 The RBKC’s Architects Appraisal Panel reviewed the development of the proposed scheme and provided backing for Rodić Davidson Architect’s contemporary approach to the replacement building.

-The design proposes three duplex units across the basement and ground floors, each with generous gardens and lightwells.
-Two large apartments sit above this, each with their own floor.
-All units are family sized and provide generous living spaces.
+The new development provides three duplex units across the basement and ground floors, each with generous gardens and lightwells with two large apartments above.
+All units are family sized and provide generous open-plan living spaces.
 The building has been fully tested for Daylight and Sunlight and is BRE compliant.

 Pre-Application, Planning, Appeal

-However, borough Councillors at the committee meeting went against the planning officer’s recommendation for the approval of the development.
-The scheme was subsequently granted consent via appeal in April 2017.
-This consent was a great achievement for the entire project team.
+However, the borough Councillors at the committee meeting went against the planning officer’s recommendation for the approval of the development, but the scheme was subsequently granted consent via appeal in April 2017.